A new solution of the fermionic mass hierarchy of the standard model: A new mass mechanism based on

-We begin by introducing two discrete symmetries $\mathcal{Z}_2$ and $\mathcal{Z}_5$ which are being added to the symmetry of the SM, and impose them on the singlet right handed fermions of the SM and a complex gauge singlet scalar field $\text{ {\dn k}} $.
-The only renormalized scalar-fermion coupling is the Yukawa coupling of the top quark.
+For this purpose two discrete symmetries $\mathcal{Z}_2$ and $\mathcal{Z}_5$ are added to the SM, and are imposed on the fermionic and scalar fields as shown in table\ref{tab1}.
+Now the only renormalized scalar-fermion coupling turns out to be the Yukawa coupling of the top quark.

-We note that Yukawa couplings of other fermions are completely forbidden by the discrete symmetries $\mathcal{Z}_2$ and $\mathcal{Z}_5$\footnote{More detail is given in appendix.} now.
-Masses of fermions other than top quark, are now recovered by higher dimension operators which appears in ascending power of the expansion parameter $ \dfrac{\text{ {\dn k}}} { \Lambda} $.
+It is noted that Yukawa couplings of other fermions are completely forbidden by the symmetries $\mathcal{Z}_2$ and $\mathcal{Z}_5$ now.
+Masses of fermions other than top quark, are now recovered by the higher dimension operators which appears in ascending power of the expansion parameter $ \dfrac{ \chi} { \Lambda} $.